polywrap/documentation/docs/resources/the-web3api-technical-standard.md

 ---

-The Web3API Technical Specification is currently under development [here](https://github.com/Web3-API/specification).
+## **Introduction**

+Our Web3API technical specs are currently under development.
+You can take a look in our Github repo [here](https://github.com/Web3-API/specification)!